 - Plenty of complex features

 Why We Chose ThisThe Garmin Epix is, without a doubt, an outdoor watch.
 It is perfect for people who need to explore wide areas of terrain and don’t want to carry too much equipment.
-Its auto-calibrating ABC sensors make it one of the best barometric watches on the market, even though it doesn’t have a heart rate sensor and it features a rather bulky design.
+Its auto-calibrating ABC sensors make it one of the best barometric pressure watches on the market, even though it doesn’t have a heart rate sensor and it features a rather bulky design.

 7. Garmin Forerunner 935 ABC Watch